 I agree.

-The stereotype has never been harsher than it is now, and it's because of the whole truth derangement uh that is going on.
+And it's because of the whole truth derangement that is going on.

-There really is a syndrome where people have been they are so filled with hatred when it comes to the president of the United States that they ascribe to every Republican, they say, like Trump, you are a racist.
+There really is a syndrome where people have been, they are so filled with hatred when it comes to the president of the United States that they ascribe to every Republican, they say, like Trump, you are a racist.

-Like Trump, you are uh an elitist.
+Like Trump, you are an elitist.

-Like Trump, you're a predator.
+Like Trump, you are a predator.

-Like Trump, you're uh you know, uh a sexual assaulter.
+Like Trump, you're a sexual assaulter.

 And I want the president to campaign as if he was a Democrat.

-You can aspire to wealth, you can aspire to success.
+You can aspire to success.

-You know, this is America, the land of opportunity by emphasizing the positive, by emphasizing the success story, by surrounding himself with a diverse uh group of uh supporting cast as he campaigns with surrogate that look like the audience that uh the president is trying to appeal to.
+By emphasizing the positive, by emphasizing the success story, by surrounding himself with a diverse group of supporting casts as he campaigns with surrogates that look like the audience that the president is trying to appeal to.

 Let them do that.